 PARK CITY, Utah — At his Operation Gigawatt Summit in Park City on Friday, Governor Spencer Cox promised no steps would be skipped when it comes to the proposed Box Elder County data center.

-While Cox appeared with Environmental Protection Agency Administrator Lee Zeldin, the two spoke about a range of topics from air quality to saving the Great Salt Lake.
-Although Zeldin declined to weigh in on the Stratos project, Cox did and referenced how nothing has been set in stone.
+Gov. Cox appeared on stage with Environmental Protection Agency Administrator Lee Zeldin, where the two spoke about a range of topics from air quality to saving the Great Salt Lake.
+Asked about the controversial data center project by reporters on Friday, Zeldin declined to weigh in except to say the EPA has procedures that must be followed.
+Gov. Cox chimed did and insisted nothing had been set in stone.

-"...in Utah, we have to follow the law," said Cox.
-"That’s what’s been missing from this discussion, is that those permits have not even been applied for yet, when it comes to the air quality permits."
+"In Utah, we have to follow the law," said the governor.
+"That’s what’s been missing from this discussion,is that those permits have not even been applied for yet when it comes to the air quality permits."

 Standing next to Zeldin, the governor also disputed reports about the amount of power the data center would need to operate.